 For over 25 years, Very Special Arts Singapore has run workshops and art fairs for the differently-abled and adults with special needs.

-The organisation is open to those who have creative skills that they can share and teach to the students.
+This volunteer centre in Singapore is open to those who have creative skills that they can share and teach to the students.
 Throughout the entire experience, the members all get their chance to exhibit their creativity to their heart’s content.

 2. Animal Research and Education Society (ACRES)